websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 This tool is the graphical area at the top of the Content Dashboard page.
 The chart represents the total number of assets for the combination of categories in the global Vocabularies you select.
 This chart takes into account:

-- Web content articles exclusively, across all Sites and Asset Libraries.
+- [Web Content Articles](../web-content/web-content-articles/adding-a-basic-web-content-article.md) and [Documents and Media](../documents-and-media/documents-and-media-overview.md) across all Sites and Asset Libraries.

+    ```{note}
+    Documents and Media are available in the Content Dashboard starting with Liferay DXP 7.4+.
+    ```

 - Content you can access.
 - The existing [filters](#filtering-and-sorting-content-in-the-contents-list) in the [Contents list](#contents-list).
 - A maximum of two global Vocabularies (for the *x* and *y* axes.)